 4. There are no other restrictions.
 No materials will be returned.

 TIMELINE for this competition:

-In general, the entire competition process is completed before the end of the calendar year.
-Semi-finalists are announced in the summer, finalists in the fall, followed by winners—after which all certificates, evaluations and prizes are mailed.
+In general, the entire competition process is completed just after the start of the new year.
+Semi-finalists are announced in the fall, finalists in the winter, followed by winners—after which all certificates, evaluations and prizes are mailed.
 Specific dates for the announcement of each stage of the competition are posted in regular updates to our blog and facebook pages.
 Find those links on the homepage of this website.